SteamRE/SteamKit/Resources/NetHook2/readme.md

 #### Downloading pre-built binary

-As SteamKit2 releases can lag behind Steam changes, the current master branch may contain fixes to NetHook that are not released yet.
+As SteamKitten releases can lag behind Steam changes, the current master branch may contain fixes to NetHook that are not released yet.

-You can download latest available build from [GitHub Actions here](https://github.com/SteamRE/SteamKit/actions).
+You can download latest available build from [GitHub Actions here](https://github.com/SteamRE/SteamKitten/actions).
 Click on the latest commit and scroll all the way down to Artifacts section.
 There, you can download NetHook and NetHookAnalyzer.